Adrienne Maree Brown is:

 - Arts and Organizing

-If you want to know more about these topics, or have other things you want Adrienne to speak on, just email her (adriennemaree at riseup dot net).
+If you want to know more about these topics, or have other things you want Adrienne to speak on, just email her (adriennemaree at gmail dot com).

-Adrienne often sings during speaking engagements, but can also be booked just to sing for your event.
+Adrienne often sings during speaking engagements, but in special circumstances can also be booked just to sing for you.